-The Mechatronics Technician advance technical certificate prepares graduates to enter the job market in many different areas or continue their education at a 4-year institution.
-Mechatronics technicians are responsible for assembling, installing, and maintaining/repairing machinery used in the manufacturing or industrial environment as well as troubleshooting, repair and programming of automated systems.
-Students receive Mechatronics programming, robotics, process control, CNC/CAM, mechatronics troubleshooting, data acquisition and industrial communications.
+The Mechatronics Engineering Technology Associates of Applied Science degree prepares graduates to enter the job market in many different areas or continue their education to a 4-year institution.
+Mechatronics technicians are responsible for assembling, installing, and maintaining/repairing machinery used in the manufacturing or industrial environment as well as troubleshooting, repair, and programming of automated systems.
+Students receive Mechatronics programming, robotics, process control, CNC/CAM, and Mechatronics troubleshooting.